BAMresearch/ctsimu-toolbox/ctsimu/documentation.md

 Step 1:	The prerequisite is that the scenario in this example is configured correctly in a*RT*ist.

 - For this the following files should be in one folder:
-    - `2D-DW-1_Detektor1_2021-05-26v01r01dp.json` file, the STL of the double wire path and the two files (TXT and XRS) for the description of the spectrum.
+    - `2D-DW-1_Detektor1_2021-05-26v01r01dp.json` file, the STL of the double wire path and the CSV file for the description of the spectrum.

 Step 2:	Open aRTist and load the JSON file:
 - Load into to the CTSimU-Module the 2D-DW-1_Detector1_2021-05-26v01r01dp.json file, which contains the necessary simulation details, including geometry and spectrum descriptions.